Multi-view Graph Condensation via Tensor Decomposition: Related Work

 Other approaches include CGC~\cite{cgc}, which proposes a fast, training-free condensation method; DisCo~\cite{disco}, which introduces a disentangled, GNN-free framework for graph condensation; and SimGC~\cite{simgc}, which employs an MLP alongside a heuristic to preserve the distribution of node features.

-\textbf{Brief comparison.} In contrast to existing graph condensation models, our approach distinguishes itself by utilizing a tensor decomposition technique rather than a GNN.
-Furthermore, whereas previous methods typically rely on a triple-loop optimization process (discussed in the next section), our method eliminates this computationally expensive step.
-Finally, while many approaches adopt a single-view perspective, our model leverages a multi-view graph, demonstrating the advantages of incorporating augmented information into the task.
+\textbf{Brief comparison.} In contrast to existing graph condensation methods, our approach leverages tensor decomposition rather than GNN-based learning.
+Moreover, while prior methods typically depend on a computationally expensive triple-loop optimization procedure (discussed in the next section), our method removes this requirement entirely.
+Finally, unlike single-view approaches, our model exploits a multi-view graph representation, highlighting the benefits of incorporating augmentations into condensation.